-Even though a varied insect diet is healthy for your leo, these insects often lack important nutrients such as calcium, vitamin D3, and vitamin A.
+Even though a varied insect diet is healthy for your leo, these insects often lack essential nutrients such as calcium, vitamin D3, and vitamin A.

 Without enough calcium in its diet, a leopard gecko will develop a crippling illness known as metabolic bone disease.

-When a gecko has a calcium deficiency, its body will begin to leach calcium from the bones.
+When a gecko has a calcium deficiency, its body will leach calcium from the bones.

-This leads to bone softening and deformities, as well as paralysis, lethargy, and uncontrollable shaking.
+This leads to bone softening and deformities and paralysis, lethargy, and uncontrollable shaking.

-Vitamin D3 is important because it helps a leopard gecko’s body properly metabolize and process calcium.
+Vitamin D3 is important because it helps a leopard gecko’s body metabolize and process calcium properly.

 Many calcium supplements include D3, which eliminates the need for a separate D3 supplement.